-While Fido and Max are adorable pets that definitely bring love to your home, their presence is more important during tax season.
-Did you know that your pets can qualify for tax deductions and are in some cases a write-off for certain taxes?
+Fido and Max are adorable pets that definitely bring love to your home.
+But their presence is more important during tax season.
+Did you know that your pets can qualify for tax deductions and are, in some cases, a write-off for certain taxes?

-The guidelines of the Internal Revenue Service, or IRS, decides the qualifications for deductions.
+The guidelines of the Internal Revenue Service or IRS decide the qualifications for deductions.
 By speaking to an accountant or tax professional, you can check to see if you're eligible.
 There are a few varying circumstances that can qualify a pet expense as a deduction.

 Moving A Pet

-Moving expenses involving a pet in a few circumstances are deductible.
-Of course, the move needs to be work related, and the distance between your old home and the new job has to be at least 50 miles.
-Also, you can include any expenses specifically related to moving your dog, for example.
+The distance between your old home and the new job is also a factor.
+It has to be at least 50 miles.
+Also, you can include any expenses specifically related to moving your dog.